Corporate Governance Guidelines

 The Board conducts a periodic review of the performance of the Chief Executive Officer.
 The Board establishes the evaluation process and determines the criteria on which the performance of the Chief Executive Officer is evaluated and how the results of such evaluation are communicated to the full Board and the Chief Executive Officer.

-The Compensation Committee will conduct a periodic review of the Company’s succession planning, including Chief Executive Officer succession.
-The Nominating and Governance Committee shall report any recommendations to the Board.
-The Nominating and Governance Committee shall evaluate and nominate potential successors to the Board as required by circumstances.
+The People, Culture and Compensation Committee will conduct a periodic review of the Company’s succession planning, including Chief Executive Officer succession.
+The People, Culture and Compensation Committee shall report any recommendations to the Board.
+The Corporate Responsibility, Sustainability and Governance Committee shall evaluate and nominate potential successors to the Board as required by circumstances.

-The Nominating and Governance Committee shall reevaluate these Guidelines as appropriate and recommend to the Board such revisions as it deems necessary or appropriate to the Board to discharge its responsibilities more effectively.
+The Corporate Responsibility, Sustainability and Governance Committee shall reevaluate these Guidelines as appropriate and recommend to the Board such revisions as it deems necessary or appropriate to the Board to discharge its responsibilities more effectively.

 - Financial Expert